OpenNebula/docs/source/design_and_installation/building_your_cloud/plan.rst

 -  :ref:`802.1Q <hm-vlan>`: restrict network access through VLAN tagging, which requires support by the hardware switches.
 -  :ref:`ebtables <ebtables>`: restrict network access through Ebtables rules.
 No special hardware configuration required.
 -  :ref:`ovswitch <openvswitch>`: restrict network access with `Open vSwitch Virtual Switch <http://openvswitch.org/>`__.
--  :ref:`VMware <vmwarenet>`: uses the VMware networking infrastructure to provide an isolated and 802.1Q compatible network for VMs launched by VMware hypervisors.

 .. warning:: **Default:** The default configuration connects the VM network interface to a bridge in the physical host.